 Bruno Mars, when asked about the songwriting process, told Rolling Stone magazine, “Bro, it’s the hardest.”
 Preach, Bruno!
 Organizing your thoughts into a cohesive blog post and making it memorable is hard, too.

-You just have to stay the course.
+You just have to stay the course during this blog writing process.
 Bruno threw out “Uptown Funk” several times.
 But he kept coming back to it and ended up with one of the longest-running No. 1 Billboard hits of 2010.

 Many times, I’ve been knee-deep in fragments and ideas, convinced that a post wasn’t going to come together.
 But I stuck with it, and it always did.